-The Alaska Performance Scholarship About APSThe Alaska Performance Scholarship provides an opportunity for Alaska high school students to earn a scholarship to help cover the cost of an Alaska post-secondary education.
-Alaska residents who graduate from an Alaska High School in 2011 or later and meet the following requirements are eligible to receive this scholarship.
+The Alaska Performance Scholarship provides an opportunity for Alaska high school students to earn a scholarship to help cover the cost of an Alaska post-secondary education.
+Alaska residents who graduate from an Alaska high school in 2011 or later and meet the qualifying requirements are eligible for an APS award.

 Steps to Qualify

 - Meet with your high school counselor to develop a course plan to complete the APS curriculum.

 - Work to achieve the highest GPA you can.

 - Prepare for and take the SAT and/or ACT test.
 Take the test early in case you wish to retake the test for a better score.
 Explore options based on WorkKeys scores.

 - Research participating Alaska colleges and training programs and select one that is best for you.